 3. The Shop Files

 Instagram account: @theshopfiles

 If your business is an Etsy store or any kind of e-commerce, then The Shop File is the type of Instagram that catches your eye.
 Not only because it’s beautiful and easy on the eye, it’s also quite practical and full of knowledge.

 On her blog, Kate writes about running a successful shop, her branding is extremely clean and to the point.
 The fierce white backgrounds move seamlessly from her Instagram account to her website.

 A little while ago she ran a 14-day series that she ran on her Instagram.
 Every single day’s post was taken from just one post on her blog.
 One useful list post created 14 days worth of valuable imagery to her Instagram.
 We can all learn from that strategy.

 4. Mae Ryan

-A family lifestyle blog will usually have the upper hand in the Instagram game if they know how to play their cards right.
-Mae Ryan has her own style of reflecting her brand from blog to Instagram.
+A family lifestyle brand will usually have the upper hand in the Instagram game if they know how to play their cards right.
+Mae Ryan has her own style of reflecting her brand from website to Instagram.

 Her instagram feed includes photos from her blog posts, her life and a great column of short quotes on black lettering.
-She has lately been separating the columns into themes, the left about food, the center with quotes and the right one about lifestyle behind the scenes shots.
+Lately she’s been separating the columns into themes, the left about food, the center with quotes and the right one about lifestyle behind the scenes shots.